laxertu/eric/README.md

 ### *class* eric_sse.prefabs.DataProcessingChannel(max_workers: int, stream_delay_seconds: int = 0)

-Channel intended for concurrent processing of data.
+[Still experimental, it was never tested on some real use case] Channel intended for concurrent processing of data.

 * **Parameters:**
   * **max_workers** – Num og workers to use